-The economic boom in Vietnam is attributed to the shift in labour allocation from agriculture to the manufacturing and services sector.
-The country also received a boost from private investment, strong tourism, higher wages, and increased urbanisation.
+Vietnam is one of the fastest–growing economies in the world.
+The countries economic boom is attributed to the shift in labour allocation from agriculture to the manufacturing and services sector.
+Vietnam also received a boost from private investment, strong tourism, higher wages, and increased urbanisation.
 The rapid expansion of industries, such as textile, electronics, and seafood production, propelled export numbers to new heights.

 As of 2020, the country’s population is at around 97 million, making Vietnam the 15th most populous nation in the world, despite the government’s two-child policy.
 While Hanoi is Vietnam’s capital, Ho Chi Minh City (formerly Saigon) is the country’s most populated city.